andrtell/basic-vm/README.md

 Step 1 will create the user `agent` on the remote machine and disable `root` login.

+Step 1 will be run as `root`.

-The `agent` user needs a `sudo` password.
+The new user `agent` needs a `sudo` password.
 Ansible requires the provided password to be in an encrypted form.
 Here `$(mkpasswd --method=sha-512)` is used.

-Login with user `agent` will still require a key.
+SSH login with the user `agent` will still require a key.
+Password login will be disabled.

 Run the playbook `playbooks/01_user.yaml` to complete step 1.